lineality/Online_Voting_Using_One_Time_Pads/README.md

 - synchronous, asynchronous
 - state or stateless (as in memory, not gov)

-## standards for describing feasibility and clarity?
+## standards for describing feasibility and clarity

 ## how are specific coordinated decision tasks and sub-tasks defined, so as to automatically evaluate if that task has been done correctly?